The Fear Of Money: Why You’re Scared and How To Overcome It

 This is more a matter of mastering your own psychology than any new tactic or fancy asset allocation.
 There’s a reason at IWT we consistently recommend boring, simple investments like lazy portfolios and target date funds.

-But we’ve also spent enough time studying the psychology of personal finance to know that being a 100% disciplined monk with your investments is near impossible.
+But we’ve also spent enough time studying the psychology of personal finance to know that being a 100% disciplined monk with your investments is nearly impossible.
 No matter how much you read about the merits of basic index investing and why stock picking never works, there’s still a little voice in your head saying, “Yeah, but what if I find the next Amazon stock?
 I’d be a millionaire in five years!”

 Here’s what we recommend: instead of suppressing that voice in your head, embrace it.
 Take 5% of your portfolio and put it aside for whatever crazy idea you have for making your money grow faster.
 Invest in Bitcoin.
 Buy $5,000 in Tesla stock.
 Invest in your cousin’s car wash if you want.